it21208/Data_Engineer_Code_Challenge/README.md

 ### Description of tasks implemented
-Users of XE front-facing site see the classifieds that are entered in the systems by their customers.
+Users of a certain organisation front-facing site see the classifieds that are entered in the systems by their customers.
 When a customer creates a classified, the systems emit a record of it and publish it to a Kafka topic.

 - create an application that consumes these records,
 - record them in a MySQL database